- Open Enrollment

 The Beaverton Early College High School program is located at Rock Creek and Sylvania Campuses and offers 11th and 12th grade students the opportunity to attend PCC as a full time student, earning a high school diploma and two years of college course work.
 Students follow a career pathway that will lead to a certification or associates degree.

-- Middle College Program
+- Jefferson Middle College Program

-The Middle College Partnership is a community collaboration between the Portland Public Schools district, Portland Community College, and Self-Enhancement, Inc, a local community-based educational nonprofit.
-Because of the Partnership, students at Jefferson High School-Middle College for Advanced Studies are earning college credit while they're still enrolled in high school.
+The Jefferson Middle College Program is a community collaboration between the Portland Public Schools district, Portland Community College, and Self-Enhancement, Inc, a local community-based educational nonprofit.
+Because of the partnership, students at Jefferson High School-Middle College for Advanced Studies are earning college credit while they're still enrolled in high school.
 By the time they graduate from high school, most will have earned between 12 and 45 transferable credits, and some can earn as much as an Associate's degree.
 And thanks to a growing number of four-year college and university partners, Middle College students can go on to earn a Bachelor's degree – for free.